nup002/miniCO2/readme.md

 The MiniCO2 is a miniature USB-powered CO2 sensor that can be used anywhere you need a simple indicator of CO2.
 Its built-in LEDs light up green, orange, or red, depending on the amount of CO2 in the air.
-The default levels can be adjusted to suit your needs.
+The default levels can be adjusted via software to suit your needs.
 <p align="center">
 <img src="docs/src/images/v1_top_pcb.jpg" width="300">
 </p>